jjv360/nim-reactive/README.md

 **Step 1:** Create a new Nim project.
 Run `nimble init <projectName>` to create a nim **library** (not a binary) project.

 **Step 2:** Add Reactive dependency.
-Copy this into the end of your .nimble file, and then run `nimble install --onlyDeps`:
+Copy this into the end of your .nimble file, and then run `nimble install --depsOnly`:

 ```nim
 # Dependency section